 Answer 4: We agree with Reviewer 2 that the term ‘psychosomatic’ is used in a stigmatizing, pejorative way by parts of the medical community.
 We removed hence the phrase from the revised text.
 While the current manuscript focuses on epidemiology and phenotyping of the acute disease and recovery and only touches upon mental health aspects, our current sub-projects tackle the interplay between the social situation, disease symptoms, depression, anxiety and mental health in the ‘Health after COVID-19 in Tyrol’ study populations (DOI: 10.1101/2021.09.22.21263949).

-Issue 5: Was vaccination status assessed, especially in South Tyroll where 30% of cases were in the winter/spring 2021.
+Issue 5: Was vaccination status assessed, especially in South Tyrol where 30% of cases were in the winter/spring 2021.
 While not an emphasis of this report, the role of vaccine in preventing or attenuating Long-COVID is another topic of interest.

 Answer 5: At the time of study initiation and design (Summer 2020), anti-SARS-CoV-2 vaccines were only at their early development stage.
 For this reason, no item on vaccination status was included in the survey.
 Instead, the vaccination interest was queried (Supplementary File ...) and is being analyzed as a part of study sub-project.
 The assessment of vaccination status and type of received vaccine and number of doses will be included in the follow-up survey.